 - Recent Developments in Corporate Director and Officer Liability Law and Insurance.Barclays California Law Monthly, Oct.
 1988.

 Mr. Roeb has the distinction of achieving the highest rating of “AV” by the prestigious national lawyer rating organization, Martindale-Hubbell.
 He has extensive trial, appellate, arbitration and mediation experience.
-He specializes in business, product liability, bodily injury/catastrophic injury, and employment law.
-He also has experience litigating matters involving constitutional issues and strategic lawsuits against public participation.
+He specializes in business law, product liability, bodily injury/catastrophic injury, employment and transportation law.